 The Field Is Her Safe Haven

 It’s like watching a gazelle play soccer.
 She’s graceful, fast and powerful!
-She owns the backfield, running down every ball and making it nearly impossible for the other team to score a goal.
-In fact, in two seasons, our defense has only had a handful of goals scored against them.
-I have watched Macie play now for two years.
-She’s one of the top players on my daughter’s 2005 Pre-Academy team, at one of the top Club Teams in our area and she makes it look so easy, truly effortless.
+She owns the backfield, and the midfield, and any field she’s on!
+I have watched Macie play now for three years.
+She’s one of the top Academy players (plays a year above yer age) at one of the top Club Teams in our area.
+And she makes it look so easy, truly effortless.
 Little did I know how hard she was working all this time.

 Not too long ago, her mom casually mentioned to me as we walked the track together during practice, that Macie had a recent flare up of her Tourette Syndrome.
 I couldn’t get my head around the words she just spoke.
 She went on to explain that Macie was nine years old when she was diagnosed with TS, a neurological disorder characterized by repetitive, stereotyped, involuntary movements and vocalizations called tics.
 At the time of her diagnosis, Macie was experiencing more than 100 different kinds of tics, repeated thousands of times over throughout the day.
 But when they first started, they had no idea what they were up against.